Why It Works

 - 2 ounces (55g) ricotta salata, shaved

-For the Vinaigrette: In a small bowl, combine mandarin juice, vinegar, shallot, pomegranate molasses, and Calabrian chilies.
+For the Vinaigrette: In a small bowl, combine mandarin juice, vinegar, shallot, pomegranate molasses, and Calabrian chiles.
 Whisking constantly, slowly drizzle in olive oil.
 Season to taste with salt.

 For the Salad: Place Trevisano in large mixing bowl.
 Drizzle half the vinaigrette into bowl, coating sides rather than pouring vinaigrette directly over the leaves.
 Using clean hands, toss salad to coat, adding more vinaigrette as needed until Trevisano is thoroughly coated but not dripping.
 Season to taste with salt.
 Transfer half the leaves to a large serving bowl.